maxnd/mxMarkEdit/README.md

 - the color of the other levels titles;
 - the size of the normal font;
 - the size of the code font;
+- the possibility to show the Markdown markers while leaving active the formatting;
 - the line spacing value (1.0 is the default);
 - the delay in days for the new deadlines (7 is the default);
 - the number of characters of a document beyond which it's loaded without formatting; it's calculated by the size of the file, not counting the characters, so it could be a bit inaccurate;